November 9th, & 16th, 2018 – 7:30pm

 Suor Angelica is a unique one-act opera set in a 17th century Tuscan convent, containing moments of harrowing drama and unequaled redemptive beauty.
 The story take place over one day and intensifies as it unravels.

-Cara Consilvio will return to direct after directing Hansel and Gretel and Glory Denied.
-The production will be presented as immersive theatre in Trinity Memorial Episcopal Church and will include an organ selection by Tim Smith, Mozart’s Exsultate Jubilate and Barber’s Hermit Songs.
+Cara Consilvio will return to direct after directing Hansel and Gretel and Glory Denied, with Music Direction by John Cockerill.
+The production will be presented as immersive theatre in Trinity Memorial Episcopal Church and will include Pietro Yon’s Sonata Cromatica for organ played by Trinity’s organist Timothy Smith, Mozart’s Exsultate Jubilate sung by Lianne Aharony and Barber’s Hermit Songs, sung by Gina Moscato.

 The scene is the cloisters and garden of a convent in the late 16th century.